Dancaboosemc/Connect4/README.md

 Investigating on designing GUI using javascript/Electron Completed Mockup of GUI.

+Unclaimed-
+Moving List creation tasks to backlog.
+Not enough time left in sprint

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...